What if the MOVE cofounders had attended Cambridge, or the Best Friends Animal Society cofounders had come from inner Philadelphia?

 Cop killed in shootout

 The “fortified, bunker-like cubicle” was actually a generator housing.
-The “entry devices,” more accurately described as small bombs, detonated the generator fuel supply, starting a fire that killed John Africa, five other adults, and five children aged seven to 13.
+The “entry devices,” more accurately described as small bombs, detonated the generator fuel supply, starting a fire that killed John Africa, five other adults, and the five child victims.

 Rapidly spreading, the fire eventually destroyed 61 other homes in the neighborhood.